Tables

 Applications can change the single-selection mode to multi-selection mode.
 For more

-information, see Enabling Multiple Selection in Tables.
+information, see Configuring the Selection Mode for Tables.

 Context Menu in Tables